 One could explore Sufi thought and poetry, its music, the music of Bollywood, the Hindi film industry, the cultural renaissance of Delhi before the revolt of 1857, calligraphy and typesetting, the ideas of identity and religiosity, a syncretic Indian identity as well a more sectarian one, a war that began primarily because of language.

 All of these lie within the realm of the idea of Urdu and all of this could not possibly be expressed in a single film, and an amateur film at that.
 This moved us to think of the film as the first in a larger project that needed not to be limited to the medium of film.

 This larger project is The Urdu Project.

 Filmmaker, Visual Artist

 Aastha Gupta studied film at the National Institute of Design, Ahmedabad.
-She is an avid music, poetry, history and chai enthusiast
+Her work tends to begin at the intersections

 Jonty Paul, while studying film and physics at the Fergusson College Pune, voraciously consumes all things science and culture in his free time

 Visual Artist, Writer